huridocs/uwazi-documentation/admin-docs/managing-settings.md

 Step 2: On the **Users** tab, you will see a list of all the current users who have access to your collection.
 Switch to the **Groups** tab.

-Step 3: You can create new groups by clicking the green **Add Group** button at the bottom.
+Step 3: You can create new groups by clicking the **Add Group** button at the bottom.
 Here, you can also edit or delete users in that group, as necessary.

 Step 4: Assign a **Name of the group** and add the usernames that you want to include.

-Step 5: Once this information is entered, click the green **Create Group** button.
+Step 5: Once this information is entered, click the green **Save** button.

 ## How to configure your collection’s general settings